jessuppi/recover-deleted-photos/readme.md

 ### 0.18.3
 - added theme-aware background colors for audio thumbnails for improved visual consistency
 - introduced a helper function to resolve theme colors with proper fallback and resource recycling
+- replaced single-note audio icon with balanced double-note version for improved centering and clarity

 ### 0.18.12
 - prevented item selection while recovery runs by guarding `toggleSelection` and disabling item views and checkboxes until recovery completes